AkalyaG0829/Snake-Game/README.md

 ##  Technologies Used

-1.HTML5-Structure and Canvas element
+1.HTML5 - Structure and Canvas element
-2.CSS3-Layout and styling
+2.CSS3 - Layout and styling
-3.JavaScript-Game logic and rendering
+3.JavaScript - Game logic and rendering